Child Nutrition Services

 Director of Child Nutrition Services

 The Child Nutrition Department is dedicated to students' health, well being, and their ability to learn.
 We support learning by promoting healthy habits for lifelong nutrition and fitness practices.
-Meals, foods, and beverages sold or served at schools meet state and federal requirements, which are based on the USDA Dietary Guidelines.
-We provide students with access to a variety of affordable and appealing foods that meet the health and nutrition needs of students.
+Meals, foods, and beverages served at schools meet state and federal requirements, which are based on the USDA Dietary Guidelines.
+At Child Nutrition Services, we have been working hard to bring new menu items to our students!
+Our meals are thoughtfully prepared with a variety of fresh fruits and vegetables, whole grain products, and lower levels of sodium and saturated fat.
+These meals offer a healthier alternative to fast food, helping students build lifelong healthy eating habits.

 Meal Service Information